Vincent0103/restaurant-page/README.md

 # TO-DO:

-- Optimize website with lazy loading, chunk stuff, etc...
+- Optimize website with lazy loading, chunk stuff, etc... \[DONE\]
 - Add linear-gradient to absolute black to bgimage of menu tab
+- fix scroll when changing page